 Pee Java

-The Pee Java is a traditional reed instrument that takes the lead in Sarama’s melody.
+The Pee Java is a traditional reed instrument that takes the lead in Muay Thai Orchestra’s melody.
 Its sharp, piercing sound is unmistakable, capturing attention and setting the tone for both the ritual and the fight.
 The instrument’s dynamic range brings a sense of urgency and emotion, making it the centerpiece of the ensemble.

 Ching

-The Ching, small hand cymbals, provides the rhythmic backbone of Sarama.
+The Ching, small hand cymbals, provides the rhythmic backbone of Muay Thai Orchestra.
 By marking the beats, the Ching ensures a steady tempo and offers a grounding element amidst the more fluid sounds of other instruments.

 Klong Khaek